StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm used for classification and regression analysis.
 This concept constructs a hyperplane in a high-dimensional space to separate classes.

 * Use when dealing with high-dimensional data or when the number of dimensions is greater than the number of samples.
 This is also effective for both linearly separable and non-linearly separable dataset.
-* SVMs are especially powerful in cases where the number of features is high compared to the number of observations, as they focus on the decision boundary that maximizes the margin between classes, which helps prevent the model from overfitting.
+* Utilize kernel tricks to handle non-linear separation efficiently.
+By mapping data into a higher-dimensional space, SVMs can find a linear separator for complex patterns.
+* Adapt the penalty parameter 𝐶 and the type of kernel (linear, polynomial, radial basis function, etc.) based on the specific requirements and complexity of the dataset to balance the trade-off between correct classification and a generalizing model.

 <img width="350" alt="SVM" src="https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/c7a36de7-5fc9-4128-89c0-c5c0513dfb69">